 | Rally Duration | Tennis: Short to medium.
 Padel: Long and physical. |

-Tennis remains the sport of elegance and athletic power, while padel establishes itself as the sport of strategy and social conviviality.
-One doesn’t preclude the other, but beware: once you’ve tasted the pleasure of the glass walls, it’s often hard to give it up!
+Tennis remains the sport of elegance and athletic power, while padel is establishing itself as the sport of strategy and social conviviality.
+One does not preclude the other, but beware: once you’ve tasted the pleasure of the glass walls, it’s often hard to do without!

 Have you ever tried switching from one to the other?
-What was the hardest part for you: giving up your powerful serve or learning not to be afraid of the glass wall?
+What was the most difficult for you: giving up your powerful serve or learning not to be afraid of the glass wall?

 Key takeaways

-- Padel is played on an enclosed court (glass + mesh): managing bounces changes everything.
+- Padel is played on an enclosed court (glass walls + mesh fence): bounce management changes everything.

-- The pala (stringless) requires shorter strokes and a “placement” rather than “leverage” approach.
+- The pala (without strings) requires shorter strokes and a more ‘placement’ than ‘leverage’ approach.

-- The serve in padel is a tactical trigger: the goal is to get to the net, not to hit an ace.
+- The padel serve is a tactical trigger: the goal is to approach the net, not to hit an ace.

-- The Golden Point (at 40-40) increases pressure and the management of key moments.
+- The golden point (at 40-40) increases pressure and the handling of key moments.

 - The game’s logic often favors slice and construction, rather than pure topspin.